-The following table sets out updates on the November 2022 Housing Delivery Test Action Plan measures:
+3.5.
+The following table sets out updates on the June 2024 Housing Delivery Test Action Plan (2022 Measurement) measures:

-Action Update Adoption of the new Local Plan A new local plan timetable (Local Development Scheme) will be published shortly Reintroduction of Developer Forums Currently, the Council holds a Rural Landowners Forum and meets with individual developers on a periodic basis and is considering new and innovative ways to re-introduce the developer's forum, to cover both planning policy and development management issues.
-Council owned companies to deliver sites and Quercus 7 and Quercus Housing are continuously affordable housing considering available and suitable sites.
-Incorporate housing delivery discussions in Duty to Housing delivery discussions are incorporated in all Co-operate meetings with neighbouring authorities duty to co-operate meetings.
-Review of conditions attached to planning Conditions attached to planning decisions are permissions continuously being reviewed as necessary.
-Follow up with landowners/developers/agents This has been incorporated into new monitoring following grant of planning permission procedures to follow up with larger sites to understand any barriers to delivering on site and to assist where we can to overcome them.
-Review sites on the Brownfield Register The Brownfield Land Register is updated annually and updates are made periodically if required.
-Develop Design Guidance for sites on the Work has begun on this action with the production Brownfield Register of a District wide characterisation study.
-The outcome of this will allow us to give design guidance to brownfield sites.
-Update SHELAA following recent call for sites and A call for sites has been undertaken and a SHELAA produce interactive map for both urban and Green Belt sites was published alongside the Regulation 18 Part 2 consultation (November 2022).
-A Stage 3 update to the SHELAA will be published alongside the Regulation 19 consultation later this year.
-Member training Member training on all planning topics is ongoing including additional session to discuss appeal decisions overturned at Development Control committee.
-The sessions are well attended and receive positive feedback from members.
+Action Update Adoption of the new Local Plan A new local plan timetable (Local Development Scheme) was agreed by Members and sets out a Regulation 18 consultation in Autumn 2025, a Regulation 19 consultation in Spring/Summer 2026, with submission to the Planning Inspectorate for Examination by the end of 2026.
+Reintroduction of Developer Forums The Council reintroduced Developers Forums in Autumn 2024, which had a high attendance, covering issues across Strategic Planning and Development Management.
+The Council also holds a Rural Landowners Forum and meets with individual developers on a periodic basis.
+Council owned companies to deliver Quercus 7 and Quercus Housing are sites and affordable housing continuously considering available and suitable sites.
+Incorporate housing delivery Housing delivery discussions are incorporated in discussions in Duty to Co-operate all duty to co-operate meetings. meetings with neighbouring authorities Review of conditions attached to Conditions attached to planning decisions are planning permissions continuously being reviewed as necessary.
+Follow up with This has been incorporated into new monitoring landowners/developers/agents procedures to follow up with larger sites to following grant of planning permission understand any barriers to delivering on site and to assist where we can to overcome them.
+Review sites on the Brownfield The Brownfield Land Register is updated Register annually, and updates are made periodically if required.

-Action Update Training for Town & Parish Councils and Residents Training is already offered on an ad hoc basis and Associations. there is scope to host more regular sessions going forward.
-Town and Parish Council Forums are attended by the Strategic Planning team as part of ongoing work and consultation on the emerging Local Plan (Plan 2040).
-Introduce PPA procedure Due to the constrained nature of the district the number of larger sites are small.
-Consideration of whether a PPA is appropriate is made on a case by case basis.
-Update validation checklist The validation checklist continues to be updated as necessary.
-Review of CIL charging schedule A review of CIL Charging Schedule is planned to take place alongside ongoing work for Regulation 19 consultation later this year.
-Annual review of Section 106 Review of Section 106 continues on an annual basis.
+Action Update

+Develop Design Guidance for sites on The Council has prepared a District-wide

+the Brownfield Register Character Study which is now available on the

+Council's website.
+This document does not set

+out design guidance itself, but provides an

+overview of the existing character across the

+District, and is being used to help inform

+Development Briefs for emerging Local Plan

+allocations.

+Update SHELAA following recent call A call for sites has been undertaken and a

+for sites and produce interactive map SHELAA for both urban and Green Belt sites

+was published alongside the Regulation 18 Part

+2 consultation (November 2022).
+The Council

+undertook a second Call for Sites in April 2025

+and a Stage 3 update to the SHELAA will be

+published alongside the Regulation 19

+consultation later this year.

+Member training Member training on all planning topics is

+ongoing including additional session to discuss

+appeal decisions overturned at Development

+Control committee.
+The sessions are well

+attended and receive positive feedback from

+members.

+Training for Town & Parish Councils Training is already offered on an ad hoc basis

+and Residents Associations. and there is scope to host more regular sessions

+going forward.
+Town and Parish Council Forums

+are attended by the Strategic Planning team as

+part of ongoing work and consultation on the

+emerging Local Plan .
+The Planning Policy team

+also works closely with Neighbourhood Plan

+steering groups to assist and advise in their

+Neighbourhood Plan preparation.

+Introduce PPA procedure Due to the constrained nature of the district the

+number of larger sites are small.
+Consideration

+of whether a PPA is appropriate is made on a

+case-by-case basis.

+Update validation checklist The validation checklist continues to be updated

+as necessary.

+Review of CIL charging schedule A review of CIL Charging Schedule is planned to

+take place alongside ongoing work for

+Regulation 19 consultation in 2026.

+Annual review of Section 106 Review of Section 106 continues on an annual

+basis.